Magical kenya

 7. The Great Wildebeest Migration – A Natural Wonder

-Every year between July and August, over 1.5 million wildebeests, zebras and gazelles migrate from the Serengeti in Tanzania to Maasai Mara in Kenya in search of greener pastures.
+A top reason to visit kenya, Every year between July and August, over 1.5 million wildebeests, zebras and gazelles migrate between the Serengeti in Tanzania and Maasai Mara in Kenya in search of greener pastures.

 Dubbed the “7th Wonder of the Natural World,” this migration is one of the most spectacular wildlife events on Earth.